Haverford College: History

-Honor Code
+Honor code

 In 1897, the students and faculty of Haverford voted to adopt an honor code to govern academic affairs.
 Since 1963, every student has been allowed to schedule his or her own final exams.
-Take-home examinations are also common at Haverford.
-These exams may include strict instructions such as time limits, prohibitions on using assigned texts or personal notes, and calculator usage.
+Take-home examinations are also standard at Haverford and may include strict instructions such as time limits, prohibitions on using assigned texts or personal notes, and calculator usage.
 All students are bound to follow these instructions by the code.

 Originally conceived as a code of academic honesty, the honor code had expanded by the 1970s to govern social interactions.
 The code does not list specific rules of behavior, but rather emphasizes a philosophy of mutual trust, concern and respect, as well as genuine engagement, that students are expected to follow.
 A student (or other community member) who feels that another has broken the code, is encouraged not to look the other way but rather to confront and engage in a dialogue with the potential offender, before taking matters to an honor council which can help mediate the dispute.

 Every student is required to sign a pledge agreeing to the honor code prior to matriculation.
 The honor code is entirely student-run.
-It originated with a body of students who felt it necessary, and it is amended and ratified by current students annually at an event called "Plenary."
-Student government officers administer the code, and all academic matters are heard by student juries.
+It originated with a body of students who felt it necessary and it is amended and ratified by current students annually at an event called "Plenary".
+Student government officers administer the code and all academic matters are heard by student juries.
 More severe matters are addressed by administrators.
-Abstracts from cases heard by students and joint administrative-student panels are distributed to all students by several means, including as print-outs in mailboxes.
+Abstracts from cases heard by students and joint administrator-student panels are distributed to all students by several means, including as print-outs in mailboxes.
 The trial abstracts are made anonymous by the use of pseudonyms who are often characters from entertainment or history.

-The honor code failed to be ratified in 2013 and 2018, although on both occasions it was reinstated following special assemblies of the student body.
+The honor code failed to be ratified in 2013, 2018, and 2023 although on all occasions it was reinstated following special assemblies of the student body.

 Academics

-Academic program

 Haverford offers Bachelor of Arts and Bachelor of Science degrees in 31 majors across humanities, social sciences and natural sciences.
 All departments require a senior thesis, project or research for graduation, and many departments also have junior-level seminar or year-long project such as in biology (superlab) and chemistry (superlab).
 The college also maintains a distribution requirement, spreading course work in all three areas of humanities, social sciences and natural sciences, in addition to major course works.
 Its most popular majors, by 2021 graduates, were: